syKevinPeng/game_sale_analysis/README.md

 # df = df.join(df_temp)
 ```

-#### Dataframe for data visualization
+**Dataframe for data visualization**
-Now we create the dataframe for data visualization
+Now we create the dataframe for data visualization.
+We drop rows with NaN values in the columns "Global_Sales"
+and "NA_Sales" because these missing values can not be used in plotting the graphs.

 ```python